litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-cluster-scope-installation.md

 - The litmus infra components will be placed in this namespace.

-> The ChaosCenter can be placed in any namespace
+> The ChaosCenter can be placed in any namespace.

 ```bash
 kubectl create ns <LITMUS_PORTAL_NAMESPACE>